tobias-walle/ai.nvim/README.md

     model = 'default',
   },
   completion = {
-    model = 'default:mini',
+    model = 'default',
   },
-  -- ai.nvim is looking for a context file at the root of your project and will load it into each prompt.
+  -- ai.nvim is looking for a rules file at the root of your project and will load it into each prompt.
-  -- You can use it to define the code style or other information that could be improving the output of the tasks. context_file = '.ai-context.md',
+  -- You can use it to define the code style or other information that could be improving the output of the tasks. rules_file = '.ai-rules.md',
   -- The data dir is used to save cached data (like the chat history) data_dir = vim.fn.stdpath('data') .. '/ai',
   -- Override the keymaps used by the plugin